 A Park-like Setting

 Conserving and modernizing an existing building was a guiding principle for the project, inherently resulting in a reduced carbon footprint.
-Additionally, a variety of high-performance strategies were implemented in the development including: a well-insulated, tight envelope which reduces solar heat gain in summer and heat loss in winter; smart lighting which reacts to natural lighting levels; improved energy efficiency with a projected EUI of 30; variable air volume system (VAV) and dedicated outside air system combination (DOAS) resulting in a high-performance HVAC system; and a PV array installed on south-facing roof which generates energy on-site.
+A variety of high-performance strategies were implemented in the development including: a well-insulated, tight envelope which reduces solar heat gain in summer and heat loss in winter; smart lighting which reacts to natural lighting levels; improved energy efficiency with a projected EUI of 30; a variable air volume system (VAV) and dedicated outside air system combination (DOAS) resulting in a high-performance HVAC system; and a PV array installed on the south-facing roof which generates energy on-site.

 UTC Headquarters in the News